jmbjorndalen/scedit/README.md

    To inspect the logfile from the server.

-To use it with a live Minecraft server do the following:
+To use it with a live Minecraft server, do the following:

 * Replace the file called mcserver.log with a symbolic link to the Minecraft server's logfile.
 * Modify JSDIR in main.py to point to the directory with files you want to edit.